cobbler/cobbler/docs/cobbler.rst

 =================

 This lists all configuration which cobbler can obtain from the saved data.
-There are also ``report`` subcommands for most of the other cobbler commands.
-(Currently: distro, profile, system, repo, image, mgmtclass, package, file)
+There are also ``report`` subcommands for most of the other cobbler commands (currently: distro, profile, system, repo, image, mgmtclass, package, file).

 .. code-block:: shell